C0balt098/cpp1901/README.md

 -  **27.09**
 -  **29.12**
 ## Git
-1. git add .Adds changes to stage or index in your directory.
+1. **git add** .Adds changes to stage or index in your directory.
-2. git status.
+2. **git status**.
 To check the status of files you have  changed in your directory
-3. git config .
+3. **git config** .
 To set your user name and email in the main configuration file.
-4. git commit .
+4. **git commit** .
 Commits your changes and sets it to new commit object for your remote.
-5. git branch .
+5. **git branch** .
 Lists out all the branches.
-6. git clone .
+6. **git clone** .
 To copy a git repository from remote source.
-7. git merge .
+7. **git merge** .
 Merge two branches you were working on.
-8. git push .
+8. **git push** .
 Push your changes to remote.
+9. **git init** .
+To initialise a git repository for a new or existing project.
 ## Commands terminal
 1. cd <namedirection>
 2. touch - makes file